Why does your evangelism committee exist at your church?

 I want to give you ten roles that an evangelism committee can play in a healthy congregation.

-The committee should be both doers of personal evangelism as well as leaders of congregational evangelism.
+The evangelism committee should be both doers of personal evangelism as well as leaders of congregational evangelism.

 Some churches will overlap these roles with their hospitality committee, outreach committee, marketing team, or new member committees, so these role silos are not precise but general guidelines.

-Items #6,7, and 8 may be separated to the church hospitality committee.
+Items #6,7, and 8 may be bundled to the church hospitality committee.

 1. Do the work of evangelism

 Each evangelism committee member should be doing the work of personal evangelism.

 - Building authentic relationships with lost people.

 - Actively sharing faith with those who don’t know Christ.

 You can’t lead where you haven’t been yourself.
 Make sure you are on the leading curve of personal evangelism in your church.